 We have all heard the word business “angels” but how do they fit into your new startup?
 What do they bring to the business is it just cash?
 What was really exciting to hear is that angels support investments like re-invest, Introductions, Advise or leave you alone.

-Something we were very unaware of is the governement support for investors in the form of SEIS (Seed Enterprise Investment Scheme), EIS (Enterprise Investment Scheme) which is tax relief on investment to encourage early-stage funding.
+Something we were very unaware of is the government support for investors in the form of SEIS (Seed Enterprise Investment Scheme), EIS (Enterprise Investment Scheme) which is tax relief on investment to encourage early-stage funding.

 Apparently business angels hunt in packs which made us smile but makes sense as can share costs and spread risk.

 Three Key Points to Make You StartUp Stand Out.

 Great Team – Do you inspire confidence?
 Do you have what it takes to build a business.
 Are you committed?

 Scalability – Without the ability to scale you will find it hard to get investment.

 Value of Proposition – Does you business bring savings or improvements to your industry?

 Toolbox For Attracting Investors

 Pitch – Summary of your business in less than 2 mins.